berkeley-scf/tutorial-string-processing/regex.md

 ```

     ## ['hat', 'Hat']

+There are several other regex flags (also called compilation flags) that
+can control the behavior of the matching engine in interesting ways
+(check out re.VERBOSE and re.MULTILINE for instance).

 We can of course use list comprehension to work with multiple strings.
 But we need to be careful to check whether a match was found.